tanujsinghkushwah/blockchain-payment-processor/README.md

 ## Overview

-This system allows you to integrate USDT payments (on BEP20/Binance Smart Chain and Polygon networks, including testnets) directly into your projects, especially desktop applications built with Electron.
+This system allows you to integrate USDT payments (on BEP20/Binance Smart Chain and Polygon networks, including testnets) directly into your projects.

 ## Key Features